ArijitKD/GSoC2025-GCC/README.md

 - `MODE_W_PLUS` = `(O_RDWR | O_CREAT | O_TRUNC)`, equivalent to the `"w+"` mode
 - `MODE_A_PLUS` = `(O_RDWR | O_CREAT | O_APPEND)`, equivalent to the `"a+"` mode
 - `MODE_RW_TRUNC` = `(O_RDWR | O_TRUNC)`, special mode for handling STDIO files

+These should be enough to handle most use cases.
+In case an attempt is made to open a file using some other flag combination, `open()` sets `errno` to `ENOTSUP`.